 We need Vashti’s who are willing to say I don’t care if I lose my career.
 I don’t care if I get mocked.
 I don’t care if this means I become a one passage story that is buried.
 I don’t do this for my own well being, but for every woman, every girl, every single person that didn’t get the opportunity to say NO. If I perish, I perish, but I will not come at your bidding and be commanded to walk before you wearing nothing but a crown.

 You see I know a Man who would never ask that of me or any other woman.
-I know a Man that instead said I, I will be lifted up in front of the entire world for you wearing nothing but a crown so that you, YOU, can be FULLY clothed in robes of righteousness.
+I know a Man that instead said I, I will be lifted up in front of the entire world for you wearing nothing but a broken bloody crown of thorns so that you, YOU, can be FULLY clothed in robes of righteousness.

 I will rejoice greatly in the Lord, My soul will exult in my God; For He has clothed me with garments of salvation, He has wrapped me with a robe of righteousness,